 Other locations for drop-off and harm reduction supply distribution can be found at towardtheheart.com.

 What to do if you are pricked by a needle

-- quickly wash the injured area with soap and warm water
+- wash the injured area with soap and warm water as soon as possible

 For more information call the Communicable Disease program at Island Health (8:30 a.m. - 4:30 p.m.):

 - North Island: 1-877-887-8835